R. Scott Fishe: Early career

 "Bob" Fishe was born in Stanhope Street in St Pancras, London, to Jane (née Scott) and Robert Fishe, an ironmonger.
 Although his mother went by the name "Fishe", she did not marry his father until 1874.
 On their banns entry, Robert Fishe is listed as a widower, and his bride as a spinster; they were living at the same address.

-He began to perform as a boy in church choirs and at concerts and was selected as a chorister with the Chapel Royal He made his professional stage debut singing nautical songs in a variety show at Hengler's Circus.
+He began to perform as a boy in church choirs and at concerts and was selected as a chorister with the Chapel Royal He made his professional stage debut singing nautical songs in a variety show at Hengler's Circus in London.
 He sang in the chorus at the Globe Theatre in Luscombe Searelle's The Black Rover and was then hired in 1891 by Richard D'Oyly Carte for the chorus of Arthur Sullivan’s grand opera Ivanhoe at the Royal English Opera House.

 Later in 1891, still only twenty years old, Fishe and other D'Oyly Carte regulars, including Leonora Braham, went to South America with the Edwin Cleary Opera Company.
 There they performed in Buenos Aires, Montevideo, Valparaiso, Lima, Rio de Janeiro, and other cities.
 Fishe had roles in The Pirates of Penzance (the Pirate King), Patience (Major Murgatroyd), The Mikado (title role), The Sorcerer (Sir Marmaduke), Dorothy (Harry Sherwood), Pepita (Bombardos) and Erminie, among other works.
 The Company was shipwrecked off the coast of Chile in the middle of the tour, losing most of their possessions, but there were no deaths.
 Some of the company, including Fishe, made their way on horseback across the Andes to Argentina.
 They returned to England in March 1892.

 Fishe was then engaged by the D'Oyly Carte Opera Company, immediately performing the role of Thomas Merton in The Vicar of Bray at the Savoy Theatre.
 At the end of the run, he left the Savoy to star in Ma mie Rosette at the Globe Theatre and then at the Prince of Wales Theatre from November 1892 to February 1893.
 Fishe began to suffer from tuberculosis, perhaps as early as on the South America tour, and the disease was to advance over the ensuing years.
 After Ma mie Rosette, he travelled to Switzerland to convalesce.